 When you’re 23 and move across the country to live in New York City, you’re utterly unprepared for the suffering that makes you adapt and eventually change.
 But you especially don’t know that by and by, you become capable of thriving in chaos.
 Because after 5 years of surviving NYC, you are a New Yorker.
 And like every New Yorker who ever lived, you begin to eat bagels.
 All.
 The.
 Time.

 I sure started my life in New York feeling indifferent to bagels, but I lived there for 8 years.
-So, I learned to get on board.
+So, I got on board.

 It all started with scarcity.
 Like I said, I didn’t even like bagels.
 But when I try to buy something, and it’s gone, the value in my mind goes up.
 I maybe walked 30 steps from my front door to the corner grocery shop for fresh bagels.